jaken525/Davilex-Archive-Unpacker/README.md

 Automatically detects the archive type: regular or compressed.

 # Requirements
--zlib library
+- zlib library

--files for unpacking: IMG and IND.
+- files for unpacking: IMG and IND.